 Hosted WordPress (WordPress.com) is similar to staying in a rented house.
-Of course, you have so many favours like someone else looking into plumbing works, electricity, or any other maintenance.
-But, if you feel like changing the bedroom colour and paint it, can you do?
+Of course, you have so many favors like someone else looking into plumbing works, electricity, or any other maintenance.
+But, if you feel like changing the bedroom color and paint it, can you do?
 No. This is how it works in WordPress.com too.

 Just have a look into ten main reasons why you can opt to move from WordPress.com to a self – hosted website.

 With WordPress.com, you can never be allowed to run your own ads in your website.
 Rather it adds its ads in your site, which is not going to get you anything fruitful.
 You got to pay $30 per year, in order to remove their ads completely.